aerdman1/henryhowler/docs/Through the Decades/2000s-1/articles-1/our-old-hh-blog.md

 ---
-title: 'Articles: Our Old HH Blog'
+title: 'Articles: Our Old HH Blog - 2007'
 excerpt: >-
-  In 2007, before Facebook, the Gene Henry's had a family blog to keep in contact with each other.
+  Before there was Facebook, the Gene Henry's had a family blog to keep in contact with each other.
 date: '2025-01-01T00:00:00.000Z'
 deprecated: false